 5. Open the $WINDOWS.~BT file, where you’ll find the Windows 10 Update tool.

-In case the Media Creation Tool doesn’t work, and you’re in desperate need for a fix to resume the upgrade to Windows 10 version 1607, you can also check the workarounds available in this fix article.
+In case the Media Creation Tool doesn’t work, and you’re in desperate need for a fix to resume the upgrade to the latest version of Windows 10, you can also check the workarounds available in this fix article.